Getting caught up on cameras

 Although many 'public' cameras can be seen in places like car parks and road junctions, there are many more 'private' cameras installed by companies in shops and offices.
 Indeed, the number of 'private' security cameras in use today outnumbers public CCTV installations by 70 to 1.

-Despite concerns at invasion of privacy and the potential intrusion into daily life the installation of CCTV continues to enjoy the support of the general public as a crime prevention measure.
+Despite concerns over invasion of privacy and the potential intrusion into daily life the installation of CCTV continues to enjoy the support of the general public as a crime prevention measure.

 At one time CCTV was considered the answer to the growing crime rates.
 Not only would it deter criminals from entering premises, but the offenders could also be 'captured' on film for use as evidence in prosecutions.

-But the effectiveness of CCTV in deterring crime is not so clear cut.
+But the effectiveness of CCTV in deterring crime is not as clear-cut as it can appear.
 Some Police figures suggest that the impact of CCTV on crime rates is relatively low.

 Other studies on the effectiveness of CCTV use have been inconclusive with many agreeing that it has had a significant but only modest effect on reducing crime.